Owusu-Wilson/Database-Schema-Creation-System/README.md

 - **Real-Time Updates**: Automatically updates the diagram as the schema is inferred.
 - **User-Friendly Interface**: Provides a clean and intuitive UI for inputting text and viewing results.
 - **Persistent Storage**: Saves project data (including chat history and schemas) for future reference.
+- **User Management & Authentication**: Users can create account and have projects associated with them.

 ---